Hip (horizontal beam lateral view)

 before progressing to the next step

-patients that lack bone density requires an Al filter over the inferior aspect of the femur to allow even distribution of exposure, patients with increased adipose tissue may not need a filter as the adipose tissue does a sufficient amount
+- patients that lack bone density requires compensating filter over the inferior aspect of the femur to allow even distribution of exposure, patients with increased adipose tissue may not need a filter as the adipose tissue does a sufficient amount

 Image technical evaluation